CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

-In order to assess the improvement of the ASCI variational wave function, orbital optimization was carried out on the G1 test set alongside approximate FCI calculation with ASCI, within the cc-pVDZ/cc-pVTZ basis sets.
-As can be seen in the partial data in Table~\ref{table:DZ} (full results available in the Supporting Information), active-active orbital optimization lowers the energy of the variational wave function by a similar amount as tripling the size of the wave function (and sometimes significantly more), particularly when the wave function is relatively far from converged at the ASCI level.
+In order to assess the improvement of the ASCI variational wave function, orbital optimization was carried out on the G1 test set alongside approximate FCI calculations with ASCI, within the cc-pVDZ and cc-pVTZ basis sets.
+As can be seen in the partial data in Table~\ref{table:DZ} (full results available in the Supporting Information), active-active orbital optimization lowers the energy of the variational wave function by a similar amount as tripling the size of the wave function (and sometimes significantly more), particularly when the wave function is relatively far from convergence at the ASCI level.
 In particular, up to 7 kcal/mol of stabilization in the case of cc-pVDZ and up to almost 30 kcal/mol in the case of cc-pVTZ can be obtained by active-active rotations.
-This substantial, variational improvement allows a much more compact wave function to be employed, reducing the cost to investigate large systems of interest.
-Specifically, lower variational energies lead to a reduction in the the magnitude of the non-variational PT2 correction and thereby enhances confidence in the quality of the results.
-This becomes especially evident if extrapolation is carried out, as smaller PT2 corrections are closer to the $E_{PT2}=0$ limit, leading to smaller scope for substantial deviation (and thereby predicting smaller error, as described in Ref \onlinecite{hait2019levels}).
+This substantial variational improvement creates a much more compact wave function, thereby improving the accuracy with the same sized wave function expansion and reducing the cost to investigate large systems of interest.
+Specifically, lower variational energies lead to a reduction in the magnitude of the non-variational PT2 correction and thereby enhances confidence in the quality of the results.
+This becomes especially evident if extrapolation is carried out, as smaller PT2 corrections are closer to the $E_\text{PT2}=0$ limit, leading to smaller scope for substantial deviation (and thereby predicting smaller error, as described in \citeref{hait2019levels}).